 Conditional Formula Colouring

-You have the option to set the conditions for your Achievement, Behaviour and Attendance columns if you decide to display these figures.
-For example, you are able to colour code values based on certain conditions, like turning attendance red if the learner’s attendance is less than 90%.
+You can set the conditions for your Achievement, Behaviour and Attendance columns if you decide to display these figures.
+For example, you can colour code values based on certain conditions, like turning attendance red if the learner’s attendance is less than 90%.

 To do this, click on the conditions button next to Achievement Colouring, Behaviour Colouring or Attendance Colouring, depending on which column you are configuring, and type the formula in the table under Condition.
 Here, you can add formulas using operators and comparison values.